Su Chiao-hui

-Early life
+Early life and education

+Su Chiao-hui was born in Pingtung County and was raised in New Taipei City.
+She is the daughter of former Taiwanese premier Su Tseng-chang.

-Su Chiao-hui was born in Taipei.
-She obtained her bachelor's degree in law from National Taiwan University.
-She then obtained her Master of Laws from the Boston University School of Law and the University of Pennsylvania Law School.
+After graduating from Taipei First Girls' High School, Su studied law and sociology at National Taiwan University and graduated with a Bachelor of Laws (LL.B.) degree.
+She then completed graduate studies in the United States at Boston University and the University of Pennsylvania, earning a Master of Laws (LL.M.) from the Boston University School of Law and a second LL.M. from the University of Pennsylvania Law School in 2007.
+She eventually earned her Doctor of Juridical Science (S.J.D.) from the University of Pennsylvania in 2011.

 Legal career

 Su Chiao-hui was a trial lawyer who did pro bono work for people in poverty.
 While working for Formosa Transnational Attorneys at Law, a firm founded by Fan Kuang-chun and John Chen, Su was mentored by Wellington Koo.
 She has also served as executive director of her father's Eball Foundation starting in 2012.

 Political career

 Su defeated Ou Chin-shih and Liao Yi-kun in a Democratic Progressive Party primary held in March 2015 to win her party's nomination for the fifth constituency of New Taipei City.
 She defeated Kuomintang incumbent Huang Chih-hsiung, who had held the seat for three terms.